WKY

 WKY (930 AM) is a commercial radio station in Oklahoma City, Oklahoma, owned by Cumulus Media.
-It is the oldest radio station in Oklahoma and among the oldest in the nation.
-WKY airs a sports format which is simulcast with its sister station WWLS-FM.
-The studios and offices are in northwest Oklahoma City.
+It was the first, therefore is the oldest, broadcasting station in Oklahoma, and among the oldest in the nation.
+WKY airs a sports radio format.
+The station's studios and offices are in northwest Oklahoma City.

 WKY's transmitter and its single tower are located on NE 91st Street in Oklahoma City.
-WKY is powered at 5,000 watts by day, using a 961 foot (293m) non-directional antenna that is the tallest AM radio tower in the United States.
+WKY is powered at 5,000 watts by day, using a 961 ft non-directional antenna that is the tallest AM radio tower in the United States.
 It once broadcast at night with a 5,000-watt directional signal, using a multiple tower array.
 Ownership decided to switch to non-directional nighttime operation, which allows WKY to need only one antenna, but required the station to drop to 510 watts at night.

 History

 Early years

 Although Federal Communications Commission (FCC) records list WKY's "date first licensed" as March 16, 1922, station histories have generally traced its founding to earlier activities, beginning as early as January 1920 according to WKY co-founder Earl Clement Hull.

 November 1921 advertisement for the Oklahoma Radio Shop, which references amateur radio station 5QP and experimental station 5XT.